Epineda312/phpSampleCode/README.md

 # phpSampleCode
-"Cheat Sheet"
+-PHP Notes
--Working examples and explainations of basic code that is useful to have all in one place!
+-Working examples and explainations of basic code that is useful to have all in one place